MicrosoftDocs/win32/desktop-src/search/-search-ifilter-property-filtering.md

 ---
-Description: 'Properties are extracted from items using registered property handlers, or using filters registered for specific file types.
-A filter handler (an implementation of the IFilter interface) can interpret the contents of a file type in any number of ways.' ms.assetid: '6701d151-c36f-43e5-929b-9831c5ce5823'
+Description: Properties are extracted from items using registered property handlers, or using filters registered for specific file types.
+A filter handler (an implementation of the IFilter interface) can interpret the contents of a file type in any number of ways. ms.assetid: 6701d151-c36f-43e5-929b-9831c5ce5823
-title: Returning Properties from a Filter Handler
+title: Returning Properties from a Filter Handler ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Returning Properties from a Filter Handler